JElchison/format-udf/README.md

 # Usage
 ```
+Bash script to format a block device (hard drive or Flash drive) in UDF.
+The output is a drive that can be used for reading/writing across multiple
+operating system families: Windows, macOS, and Linux.
+This script should be capable of running in macOS or in Linux.

 Usage:  ./format-udf.sh [-b BLOCK_SIZE] [-f] [-p PARTITION_TYPE] [-w WIPE_METHOD] device label
+        ./format-udf.sh -v
+        ./format-udf.sh -h

     -b BLOCK_SIZE
         Block size to be used during format operation.